30 Clever Cooking Secrets Only Chefs Know

 Get out your grill and/or smoker.

-You're probably itching to get outdoors, and luckily, you can break out your grill or smoker without breaking social distancing guidelines.
+It's always a good time to break out your grill or smoker.
 Ollier suggests making a brisket, like this Texas-style smoked brisket.

 Use healthy substitutions.

-Substitutions are a big theme of cooking during social distancing, and Michelin-star chef Aliya LeeKong, chief culinary officer of RealEats, suggests swapping healthy substitutions in for everyday ingredients to help maintain your goals while cooking at home.
+Michelin-starred chef and cookbook author Aliya LeeKong suggests swapping healthy substitutions for everyday ingredients to help maintain your goals while cooking at home.
 For example, LeeKong recommends using avocado instead of mayo; quinoa instead of oats; whole grains instead of bread or breadcrumbs; and maple sugar instead of refined sugar.

 Use "carry-over" proteins.

-Chef David Santos of Um Segredo Supper Club and Good Stock in New York City recommends using carry-over proteins—it's a practice that he's a big fan of.
+Chef David Santos of Um Segredo Supper Club and Good Stock in New York City recommends using carry-over proteins.

-"For instance, sometimes I'll make a large pork butt, cooking it simply with universal seasoning like salt, pepper, and herbs," says Santos.
-From there, you can make several different meals from it by adding various ingredients.
+"For instance, sometimes I'll make a large pork butt, cooking it simply with universal seasonings like salt, pepper, and herbs," says Santos.
+From there, you can make several different meals by adding various ingredients.
 For example, add your favorite BBQ sauce to some of the meat and make pulled pork sandwiches.
 The next day, add taco seasonings to make tacos and quesadillas.

 "If you still have meat left over, you can do an amazing hash and eggs for breakfast," says Santos.
 "Doing it this way has the benefit of making different meals instead of eating the same thing for days."